Type: Elective course

 Based on the analysis of specific examples and on exercises drawn from actual surveys, the course familiarizes students with the basics of quantitative data analysis as well as with the interpretation of the results and their presentation, particularly for the purposes of writing a scientific text.

-Particular emphasis is placed on statistical tests used in most surveys designed and conducted to complete the graduate study program at the Department of Journalism & Mass Communications.
-The course provides also knowledge necessary to understand specific types of surveys often presented in the public discourse, like opinion polls and other kinds of quantitative research, enhancing the ability for their critical reading and interpretation.
+Particular emphasis is placed on statistical tests used in most surveys designed and conducted to complete the graduate study program at the Department of Journalism & Mass Media Studies.
+The course provides also the knowledge necessary to understand specific types of surveys often presented in the public discourse, like opinion polls and other kinds of quantitative research, enhancing the ability for their critical reading and interpretation.

 - Introduction to the basics of data analysis (weeks 1-2).